shanepeckham/CADScenario_Personalisation/README.md

 ```
 ### Registering a Logic App endpoint with the website and the chat bot

-Create a new Logic App within your Resource Group, click Edit.
+Create a new Logic App within your Resource Group and in the same location as your other components.

 The first thing we want to do is create a HTTP Request-Response Step, click save - you will receive an endpoint upon save - copy this value, see below: